neuralnexus/hexyr/CONTRIBUTING.md

 # Contributing to Hexyr

-Thanks for helping improve Hexyr.
+Thanks for checking out this page.
+Contributions are welcome.
+If you want to help improve Hexyr, you're in the right place.

 ## Ground Rules